 Placé (placed in English) refers to tablecloths that have the pattern printed in the same shape as the tablecloth.
 The most common placés are the 68" or 70" round tablecloths on which the design is printed in a circle.
 The jacquard tablecloths and some of the printed rectangular tablecloths also come in a placé style.

 Allover fabric is a fabric that is coordinated to a Provencal or French country style fabric and has only a small design repeated all over.
 The allover fabric is typically used for napkins, back of placemats or any coordinated accents.
+We also have a selection of round tablecloths with an allover design.

 Those symbols are used internationally so we don't have to depend on verbal translations.
 The U.S. Federal Trade Commission publishes a guide for those symbols: http://www.textileaffairs.com/docs/acsguide-050608.pdf